The Sun Archive

 The sphere of human conflict, of which war is the greatest sin, serves no other purpose than to coerce others by force.
 Because of advances in technology in the modern world which have far outpaced the moral consciousness of humanity which recognizes human accountability in such actions from a karmic perspective, the context of war has become a reality that has no honor in the medieval chivalric sense.
 It has become a pathway to indiscriminate murder.
 This reality came to its fullest expression, in historical terms, during World War 2 when carpet and fire bombings of entire cities resulted in the deaths of tens of millions of people.

-War - the greatest sin of mankind - comes to its most horrific expression in the nuclear age through the innovation of weapons of megadeath that can annihilate the entire planet in a matter of hours or perhaps minutes.
-As Dr. Steiner revealed, and as shall be quoted throughout this work, Christ-Jesus came into the world at the Turning Point in Time to enable a path for people to overcome egotism and antagonism.
+War comes to its most horrific expression in the nuclear age through the innovation of weapons of megadeath that can annihilate the entire planet in a matter of hours or perhaps minutes.
+As Dr. Steiner revealed, and as shall be quoted throughout this work, Christ-Jesus came into the world at the Turning Point in Time to enable a path for people to overcome egotism and antagonism of which war is the worst and lowest derivative.
 Thus, the central principle of Christianity as a living spiritual stream of thinking, feeling, and willing, is that each person is a brother or sister.
 Forgiveness and compassion are central themes to the good path through activity and initiative.
+Love, which arises from the Christ and the powers of the human heart, overcomes evil that manifests as darkness.
+As evil overtakes leaders of nations and they wage war on their neighbors, the quandary nonetheless continues from one age to the next; how is one to oppose naked aggression without going to war?
+It is an enduring question that I leave to the masters and the initiates.

+“…we see that there are many such cases and that the process of reincarnation is not so simple as most people of our time think.
+If, therefore, people investigate earlier incarnations with the help of occult methods, they have to exercise much greater caution.
+In many instances, it is nothing but childishness if people state or imagine they are the reincarnated such and such, perhaps Nero, Napoleon, Beethoven, or Goethe.
+Such silly things must, of course, be rejected.
 But the matter becomes more dangerous when advanced occultists make mistakes in this regard and imagine that they are the reincarnation of this or that man, when in fact they carry only his etheric body.
 Not only is this an error that is regrettable in itself, but the human being coming to these conclusions would live under the influence of this mistaken idea, and that would have nearly catastrophic consequences.
-The result of such an illusion would be that the whole development of the soul proceeds in the wrong direction.”[26]
+The result of such an illusion would be that the whole development of the soul proceeds in the wrong direction.”

+As one digs deeper, one quickly finds that the process of reincarnation is far more complicated than anyone thought.
 The human being consists of nuances and softer elements that are shed, and recast, from one lift to the next.
-Thus, when viewed from the outside but by someone who cannot pierce to the heart of the matter, mistakes can be made in curious ways for those not familiar with the influences and nuances of the world of the spirit.
+Thus, when viewed from the outside but by someone who cannot pierce to the heart of the matter, mistakes can be made.
 For example, Dr. Steiner revealed that, in at least one case, a psychic medium was conversing with a residual aspect, or echo, of a soul that had already been reincarnated.
-The mystery of the astral and etheric (energy) body, which is an essential component of the human being and is discarded after death, is a difficult study.
+The mystery of the astral body, which is an essential component of the human being and is discarded after death, is a difficult study.
+Thus, two types of mediums, or clairvoyants, operate within the sphere of spiritual research; the initiated and uninitiated.
+There are degrees of clairvoyance that can be attained and typically no two people share the same degree of maturity in this discipline.

 “The initiated clairvoyant is not an unbalanced visionary; he possesses, in advance, the consciousness which will be possessed by all men in future ages; he has his feet on solid ground just as firmly as the most matter-of-fact human being; his reason is just as clear and certain but he sees in two worlds.”

 For the sake of science, let us take an example in light of Anthroposophy.
 If you were a genuine clairvoyant medium, you would not be able to communicate with the living instance of Julius Caesar, or John the Baptist, because his ego (“I”), etheric, and astral bodies were long ago transformed.
 His “I” has passed through the process of death and rebirth many times.
-The only path would be to approach the current or most recent, incarnation of Julius Caesar and he may, or may not, know who he was while in a physical body a long time ago.
+The only path would be to approach the current or most recent, incarnation of Julius Caesar and he may, or may not, know who he was while in a physical body.
 If, say, Julius Caesar was passing through the in-between death and rebirth state before discarding the full astral body, etheric body, and ego that he was in his most recent incarnation, and one has a karmic relationship with him and possesses adequate powers of clairvoyance or clairaudience, then communication may be possible if he chose to reciprocate.
 Time, and cadences, must be considered when undertaking studies of the spiritual worlds, reincarnation, and experiences of psychic mediums.
 One must keep themselves grounded.

 We must also remember that people reincarnate in various cadences which are always unique.
 Some people may reincarnate fairly quickly.
 Some people may have longer holdovers depending on karmic fulfillments and plans.
 Some may need more time because a suitable body is not available to accomplish a certain mission or task in the next life.
 Some are awaiting karmic fulfillments connected to other people.
 These types of peculiarities and facts must be considered, and perceived properly, in any karmic or spiritual study.
 Thus, I recommend a detailed review of Dr. Steiner’s findings and observations to proceed intelligently.
+It is a lifelong study, but one that leads to results.

-It is obvious to the author now, through the wisdom of hindsight, that the subject of our study, as a single individuality over time, is a true Odysseus who set sail from his home on Ithaca a long, long time ago to fight in the Trojan War who, through destiny, has been passing through a long series of tests on his way back home to his beloved Penelope.
-In this case, it was King Priam of Troy who was seeking his soul mate Helen of Sparta.
-This is true historical paradox and one which came to light only with the help of those who have been guiding from the spiritual worlds in the best spirit and only gradually over time.
+It is obvious to the author now, through the wisdom of hindsight, that the subject of our study, as a single individuality over time, is a true Odysseus who set sail from his home on Ithaca a long, long time ago to fight in the Trojan War and, through destiny, has been passing through a long series of tests on his way back home to his beloved Penelope.
+We all share the same path in one way or another.
+Each adventure, or trial, that Odysseus faced, and in light of reincarnation, is an utterly committed experience that occurs over many lifetimes.
+Thus, we will never understand the true nature of our lives, or any other human being, unless we turn to an expanded study of the spiritual worlds and how we, as human beings of a cosmic origin, are connected to each other, the world, and higher beings who oversee human development as led by the Christ.

-A true study of the human being must consider karma and the role of higher beings in our lives, cadences, relationships, and the transitions that were made over long cycles of time.
+A true study of the human being, in spiritual terms, can only be undertaken when looking at the sum history of one’s prior lifetimes.
+It must also consider the role of higher beings in our lives, cadences, relationships, and the transitions that were made over long cycles of time.
 Only through the pathway of an informed study in initiation science, in Anthroposophy or the Edgar Cayce readings for example, can one find the answers to the mystery and riddles of one’s life.
 It is through choice, and influences, that our deeds, thoughts, and feelings have been etched time and time again into the cosmic ethers; the threads of existence that record our karma and destiny.
+We all respond and live within nations and cultures that influence our view of the world, decisions, feelings, and ideas.
+This area of spiritual study, which deals with larger changes that affect large groups of people across the world, is where a detailed study of Anthroposophy can provide invaluable insights, some of which are shared throughout this work.

 “Human life, above all in its course through history, can never be really comprehensible unless we turn our attention to what is happening behind the scenes of external history, in the spiritual world.”